dominikjung42/dstools/README.md

 # dstools

-This package contains algorithms and tools to develop decision support systems.
+The dstools package (short for Data Science Tools) contains functions from analytics, statistics and decision theory to streamline the development of decision support and business analytics systems.
+Furthermore it contains many helper functions, datasets and coloursets that will enhance the functionalities of your R systems for decision support and intelligence like e.g. recommender systems, dashboards or other interactive reportings.

 ## Installation